Somehow you ended up here...

 The Short Version

-I'm the Assistant Dean for Teaching, Learning, and Technology for the Smeal College of Business at Penn State University.
-Prior to joining Smeal in 2015, I was a faculty member/Assistant Professor of Educational Technology or Web and Interactive Media.
+I'm the Director of Digital Learning Services for the University of Utah's Online and Continuing Education.
+Prior to joining the U in June of 2021, I was the Assistant Dean for Teaching, Learning, and Technology for the Smeal College of Business at Penn State University.
+I was a faculty member/Assistant Professor of Educational Technology or Web and Interactive Media.
 I'm an experienced interactive media creator, author, musician, and an award-winning college instructor.
 I have a Ph.D. in Curriculum and Instruction with a focus in Educational Technology from Purdue University, and an M.A. in Interpersonal Communication and a B.A.A. in Organizational Communication and Human Sexuality from Central Michigan University.
 I've had an interesting career path that has included private consulting, university administration, training, and my real love which is teaching in the college classroom.
-I currently live in Bellefonte, PA with my lovely wife, Charmelle Green and our dogs (Sheamus & Finnegan).
+I currently live in Salt Lake City, UT with my lovely wife, Charmelle Green and our dogs (Sheamus & Finnegan).

 If you want some more academic info, click here to view an abridged version of my Curriculum Vitae